 - A website geared to the needs of the English-speaking community

-- Directories that list community services and local businesses providing services in English
+- Directories that list community services that provide services in English

 - Workshops and learning opportunities